SSWConsulting/SSW.Rules.Content/rules/host-classic-asp-on-azure/rule.md

 - **Modernize Your Code:** Update outdated libraries, refactor code, and address security vulnerabilities to improve security, performance, and maintainability.
 - **Test Thoroughly:** Before switching over to Azure, rigorously test your application in the new environment to ensure everything functions as expected.
 - **Use Migration Tools:** Leverage Azure Migrate and other migration tools to streamline the process and reduce manual effort.
+- **Understand File Structure:** Azure App Services stores the root content for a site in a fixed home directory (D:\home\site\wwwroot).
+Migration tools will copy the content under the site root to this directory and configure the correct paths for any virtual directories.

+## Conclusion
+Migrating a Classic ASP website to Azure can be a complex process, but with careful planning and execution, it can bring significant benefits.
+By understanding the available options, considering the challenges, and following best practices, you can successfully move your website to the cloud and enjoy improved performance, scalability, and reliability.

+Key takeaways from the research include:

+- **Containerization with Docker:** Using Docker to containerize your Classic ASP application simplifies the deployment process and enhances portability when using Azure App Service.
+- **Legacy Dependencies:** Migrating legacy dependencies like COM/COM+ components and Windows Authentication can be challenging and may require code modifications.
+- **Database Migration:** Ensure your database is compatible with Azure or can be accessed from Azure.
+Plan for potential adjustments to connection strings and network settings.
+- **Thorough Assessment and Testing:** Before migrating, thoroughly assess your application and conduct rigorous testing in the Azure environment to ensure a smooth transition.